The Cheech Marin Center for Chicano Art & Culture

-The Cheech Marin Center for Chicano Art, Culture & Industry of the Riverside Art Museum, or The Cheech, is an art museum and academic center in Riverside, California, United States.
-The center will focus on the presentation and study of chicano art from across the United States.
-It is a collaborative effort between stand-up comedian, actor, and writer Cheech Marin, who will donate his collection of more than 700 pieces of Chicano art, the City of Riverside, which will provide the facilities to house the collection, and the Riverside Art Museum, which will manage the center.
-The collection will be housed in the old Riverside public library, and when complete, the center is expected to be a world-class institution to research and study "all things [related to] Chicano art".
-It will be the first North American facility dedicated to Mexican-American art.
+The Cheech Marin Center for Chicano Art & Culture, known as The Cheech, is a museum in Riverside, California.
+It is part of the larger Riverside Art Museum.
+The center is focused on the exhibition and study of Chicano art from across the United States.
+This is a collaborative effort between Cheech Marin, the City of Riverside and Riverside Art Museum.
+Cheech Marin is a stand-up comedian, actor, writer, and collector.
+He has donated or promised his collection of more than 700 pieces of Chicano art.
+Riverside provides the old Riverside public library to house the collection and the Riverside Art Museum manages the center.
+The Cheech strives to be a world-class institution for the research and study of "all things [related to] Chicano art".
+It is the first North American museum facility dedicated exclusively to Mexican-American and Chicano art.

-Center location and funding
+Center location, funding, and architecture

 After a successful exhibit of some of Marin's collection at the Riverside Art Museum in early 2017, the city and museum approached Marin about establishing a permanent home for his collection in Riverside.
 The idea of keeping the collection intact appealed to Marin.
 The city's emphasis on history, art and culture, as well as the large Latino population in the area, and the proximity to five universities, were also appealing.
 With two of the universities, the University of California, Riverside, and California State University, San Bernardino, already offering Chicana/o studies programs, Marin was convinced Riverside was the right location.